 Glacier National Park is located in northwestern Montana, and it is well known for its majestic mountains, large glaciers, and abundant wildlife.
 The park covers an area of 1,583 square miles, and it includes two mountain ranges: the Lewis Range and the Livingston Range.

-Glacier National Park is home to more than 130 glaciers, including the largest glacier in the contiguous United States: the Powel Glacier.
+Glacier National Park is home to about than 25 named glaciers, but many of the park’s glaciers have significantly retreated due to climate change, and some could disappear within decades.
 The park also contains more than 700 lakes, and it is a popular destination for hiking, camping, fishing, and other outdoor activities.
-In addition to its natural beauty, Glacier National Park also has a rich history.
-The park was established in 1910, and it has been designated as a World Heritage Site by UNESCO.
+In addition to its natural beauty, Glacier National Park also has a rich history with old hotels and chalets, like Many Glacier Hotel and Lake McDonald Lodge from the Great Northern Railway time.

 Check out my post on how we spent our time in Glacier National Park.
-One of the most popular things to do in the park is to drive the Going to the Sun Road between West and East Glacier, however, it’s only open during the summer season.
+One of the most popular things to do in the park is to drive the Going to the Sun Road between West and East Glacier, however, it’s only open during the summer season and reservations are required.

 14. Yellowstone National Park, Wyoming/Montana/Idaho